Perspective | As a kid, I loved Judy Blume’s books. As an adult, I wonder: How do they read today?

 I started with “Margaret.”
 Having just slogged through three literary novels, I found this like the rainbow-sprinkled layer cake after the kale — delicious and fun.
 Blume instantly drew me in with clear, easy prose, a fast-moving plot, a compelling first-person voice, perfect era details and subtle, realistic humor.
 I raced through the book, filled with happy empathy at the end when (spoiler alert!)
 Margaret gets her period.

 “Deenie” was next.
-Again, immediately captivating, with Blume’s trademark ingredients: adolescent girl and her family and friends; suburbs in the ’70s (hot rollers, encyclopedias, veal marsala cooking and sewing classes — required only for girls!)
+Again, immediately captivating, with Blume’s trademark ingredients: adolescent girl and her family and friends; suburbs in the ’70s (hot rollers, encyclopedias, veal marsala! cooking and sewing classes — required only for girls!)
 Right away, there’s tension — the protagonist has some unknown physical issue; a naïve mother (appallingly) typecasts her daughters — and action.
 No unreliable narrators, flowery prose, ambiguity.
 Blume keeps things breezy, even when sad or difficult things happen.
 Characters break up, or die, and narrators move on.
 Dialogue is fast, light and often fun, if sometimes shallow or clichéd. (“ ‘Just be yourself, Deenie,’ Daddy told me.
 ‘No matter what happens.’
 ‘I’ll try,’ I said.”).
 But it keeps the plot advancing — and the information coming.

 By information, I mean straightforward talk about bodies, sexuality and sex — even in books not explicitly about sex (like “Deenie” and “Margaret”).
 This has irked conservatives and gotten Blume’s books widely banned.
 Five of her novels made the American Library Association’s list of 100 most frequently challenged books in the ’90s, with “Forever …” the seventh most challenged of the decade — even as they’ve reassured millions of adolescent girls that worrying about developing breasts, feeling sexual desire and even having sex are normal and natural.